addytrunks/askMyPDF/README.md

 # Document Q&A Web Application (AskMyPDF)

-This project is a web application where users can upload documents and ask questions about the content of those documents.
+AskMyPDF is a web application where users can upload documents and ask questions about the content of those documents.
 The application uses Retrieval-Augmented Generation (RAG) with LangChain, OpenAI's GPT-4o model, and Pinecone vector database for embeddings.
 It also incorporates Firebase Firestore for storing user chats and documents, and Clerk for user authentication.

 ## Features